Margaret Thatcher: Industrial relations

 Thatcher believed that the trade unions were harmful to both ordinary trade unionists and the public.
 She was committed to reducing the power of the unions, whose leadership she accused of undermining parliamentary democracy and economic performance through strike action.
 Several unions launched strikes in response to legislation introduced to limit their power, but resistance eventually collapsed.
 Only 39% of union members voted Labour in the 1983 general election.
 According to the BBC's political correspondent in 2004, Thatcher "managed to destroy the power of the trade unions for almost a generation".
 The miners' strike of 1984–85 was the biggest and most devastating confrontation between the unions and the Thatcher government.

 In March 1984, the National Coal Board (NCB) proposed to close 20 of the 174 state-owned mines and cut 20,000 jobs out of 187,000.
-Two-thirds of the country's miners, led by the National Union of Mineworkers (NUM) under Arthur Scargill, downed tools in protest.
+Two-thirds of the country's miners, led by the National Union of Mineworkers (NUM) under Arthur Scargill, went on strike in protest.
 However, Scargill refused to hold a ballot on the strike, having previously lost three ballots on a national strike (in January and October 1982, and March 1983).
 This led to the strike being declared illegal by the High Court of Justice.

 Thatcher refused to meet the union's demands and compared the miners' dispute to the Falklands War, declaring in a speech in 1984: "We had to fight the enemy without in the Falklands.
 We always have to be aware of the enemy within, which is much more difficult to fight and more dangerous to liberty."
-Thatcher's opponents misrepresented her words as indicating contempt for the working class and have been employed in criticism of her ever since.
+Thatcher's opponents characterised her words as indicating contempt for the working class and have been employed in criticism of her ever since.